TRACCS-COMPACT/hybrid_physics_AI_awesome_list/CONTRIBUTING.md

 # How to contribute

-Contributions to keep the list as exhaustive as possible are welcome.
+Contributions to keep the list as exhaustive and up-to-date as possible are welcome.
 We appreciate the time and efforts you are ready to invest.

 ## Code of Conduct